schulle4u/atmiral/README.md

 **Note**: The field names above can be translated into any language.
 If WhipLaunch is being used in a language other than English, the field names must also be specified in that language, provided they have been translated in the relevant language file.

+If you prefer the menu to have a dark colour scheme, you will find a sample `.dialogrc` file in this folder which you can copy into your home directory.
+It contains the colours for dark mode and also sets the `visit_items` option to `ON` to enable better keyboard operation.
+However, this option is already set in the script when the menu is defined.

 ## Example

 Here is a menu file with some system commands.